 - Discuss student’s motivation to succeed academically and progress towards being a professional engineer.

 - Discuss personal goals and plans for academic success.

-- Write out a Program of Study with your adviser that matches the mutually agreed upon academic success plan.
+- Write out a Program of Study with your advisor that matches the mutually agreed upon academic success plan.

-- Make follow-up appointments with your adviser to help with academic success.
+- Make follow-up appointments with your advisor to help with academic success.